opendp/smartnoise-samples/evaluator/README.md

 The scope of stochastic evaluation mentioned in this document is to find violations of privacy, accuracy, utility, bias properties of black-box algorithms that claim to be differentially private (like a fuzzer).

-In Scope: mechanisms, statistics, models, algorithms, parsing layer Out of scope:
+In Scope: mechanisms, statistics, models, algorithms, parsing layer<br/>
+Out of scope:
 * Formally prove privacy properties
 * Find all possible violations